Want more Christmas spirit, less Christmas waste? Avoid, reduce, reuse and recycle right with these 10 waste-wise Christmas tips!

 #6 Deck the halls with what you have

-Reuse what you already have and consider natural alternatives to store bought plastic decorations.
+Reuse what you already have and consider natural alternatives to store-bought plastic decorations.

 Get crafty with DIY handmade decorations and DIY bon-bons.